-However, all of this progress will disappear if the beverage industry is successful in their continued efforts to repeal this tax, either through courts or legislation.
-It is surprising that elected representatives of a state facing a \$3 billion dollar deficit would seek to interfere with a local funding solution to solve universal challenges.
-Given the Commonwealth's dire fiscal challenges, the City of Philadelphia -- which has continued to pass balanced budgets and increase investments in our children, while actually lowering taxes in the next fiscal year - has focused more on local solutions.
+However, all of this progress will disappear if this tax is repealed, either through courts or legislation.
+This tax and its associated programs represent an innovative, cost-efficient local funding solution to solve universal challenges.
+The City of Philadelphia --which has continued to pass balanced budgets and increase investments in our children, while actually lowering taxes in the next fiscal year and significantly improving our credit rating over the last five years - has continued to focus on local solutions.
 We respectfully ask the General Assembly to allow the City of Philadelphia the autonomy we need, and frankly deserve, to improve the lives of our residents.